selinon/selinon/docs.source/yaml.rst

             key: 'baz'
             value: 42

-Please refer to the ``predicates`` module available in `Selinonlib <https://selinonlib.readthedocs.io>`_.
+Please refer to the ``predicates`` module available in :mod:`selinon.predicates`.
 This module states default predicates that could be immediately used.
 You can also provide your own predicates by configuring used module in the global_ configuration section.

 foreach
 #######